2021 24 Hours of Le Mans: Post-race

 Pier Guidi said of his second LMGTE Pro win: "It wasn't easy at all.
 Sometimes you gain, sometimes you lose, so we pushed really hard — the rain made it really hard for everyone.
 The Corvette was super quick, but we expected that."
 Catsburg was positive about finishing second in class and was pleased with the Corvette's performance, saying: "This is my third time at Le Mans, and the first two times we finished nowhere.
 To be in the fight right to the last lap was very cool.
 It went well."
 Antonio García said he would have preferred to have won, adding: "We were both alone so it was a one-on-one fight between Corvette and Ferrari.
 We were close."
 His teammate Taylor noted: "It's hard to complain with a podium at Le Mans.
 But when you come this close, it's difficult to take."
 Jani attributed Porsche's poor performance in LMGTE Pro to Estre spinning, and when his co-driver emerged in a second group of cars during a safety car deployment dividing the GTE categories before midnight.
 TF Sport owner Tom Ferrier concluded his team's car being slowed by a puncture and the resulting loss of time prevented them from challenging AF Corse close to the race's conclusion.
 Fraga spoke of his fear debris from Perfetti's accident would mean the Aston Martin would be retired.

 Conway, Kobayashi and López's victory moved them atop the Hypercar Drivers' Championship with 120 points, nine ahead of their teammates Buemi, Hartley and Nakajima and 30 points over Lapierre, Negrão and Vaxivière.
 Calado and Pier Guidi took the GTE Drivers' Championship lead from Estre and Jani with 124 points to the latter's 112.
 Toyota and Ferrari left Le Mans as the respective Hypercar and GTE Manufacturers' Championship leaders, with two rounds of the season remaining.

-Race classification
+Official results

 The minimum number of laps for classification at the finish (70 per cent of the overall race winner's distance) was 260 laps.
 Class winners are in bold.